One Day Mt. Huashan Mini Group Tour

 Tour Overview

-As the world’s No.1 dangerous mountain, Mt.
+As the No.1 dangerous mountain in China, Mt.
 Huashan beckons visitors from all over the world to appreciate its grandeur and beauty.
-In our full day tour with a small group of about 6 fellows, you will enjoy an effortless Mt.
+In our full day tour with a small group of about 6 fellows, you’ll enjoy an effortless Mt.
 Huashan sightseeing by cable car up and down the West Peak.
 Not only can you adventure on thrilling but safe trails between peaks while admiring breathtaking views, but you can also discover legendary stories of iconic sights on different peaks.
-Also, enjoy our intimate transfer service from and to downtown Xi’an.
-Read on to get the kind notes and recommendations for your perfect tour and call us anytime if you have questions.
+Also, enjoy our seamless transfer service from and to downtown Xi’an. ...
+Read more

 Trip Highlights